Diversity and inclusion

 We are proud to declare that we are a London Living Wage employer.

-The Bar Standards Board Code of Conduct states that a summary of the Diversity Data submitted by the Members of the Workforce be published every three years from 31 December 2012 onwards.
-The summary data for Twenty Essex can be found here.
+The Bar Standards Board Handbook rules relating to Equality and Diversity state that a summary of the Diversity Data submitted by the ‘workforce’ (meaning barristers members, pupils and employees) should be updated every three years and published on the website.
+The summary data for Twenty Essex last surveyed in December 2020 can be found here.

 Rare contextual recruitment

 We use Rare’s Contextual Recruitment System to review applications for pupillage and mini-pupillage in the context of the candidates’ socio-economic background.
 The system is intended to allow a recruiter to put a candidate’s achievements into the context of the candidate’s circumstances.
 Efforts to improve recruitment processes in terms of fairness, objectivity and awareness are just one piece of the jigsaw that will lead to a more diverse Bar and this is why a long-term commitment to diversity is one of our strategic objectives.